-(2) On March 7, 2016, the Company announced its seventh repurchase program.
-Under the repurchase program, the Company is authorized to repurchase up to 275,000 shares of our common stock.
+(3) On June 6, 2019, the Company announced its ninth share repurchase program.
+Under this share repurchase program, the Company is authorized to repurchase up to \$5,000,000 of our common stock based on certain price assumptions.
 We have entered into a Rule 10b5-1 plan with respect to our stock repurchase program.